doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- Use verbose buttons instead of icons for inventory filtering? = No
 - **Weapon Sheathing**
 	- Show unreadied shields on back = Yes!

+## Menu Options
+In the in-game menu Options set the following:

+**Prefs**
+- Set difficulty to 0 (Dynamic Difficulty will handle scaling to keep things interesting--unless you want to punish yourself and play at 100 difficulty)
+- Set **AI Distance** to the furthest left on the slider (decreasing the value improves performance but may break AI commands.
+I play with the AI slider set to the furthest left--this saves about 5-10 FPS in areas with lots of NPCs)
+- Autosave when rest=OFF
+- Always Use Best Attack=OFF (controversial opinion, but the direction-based attack types can be a pain--experiment and make up your own mind)
+- Subtitles=ON

+**Controls**
+- Use = mouse1
+- activate=e
+- Ready weapon=r
+- Ready magic=f
+- Jump=spacebar

+**Video**
+- Set **Real-time shadows** to the middle of the slider (this is less for performance reasons than to reduce the incidence of buggy shadows through walls, etc.)

+## Mod Keybinds
+The following lists the keybinds set by the mods used in this guide:
+- **C** - toggle equippable light source (from Torch Hotkey)
+- **K** - order companions to attack the target (from Kill Command)
+- **L** - modders' tool, you won't need this (from Let There Be Darkness)
+- **O** and **P** - toggle equip lockpicks, probes (from Security Enhanced)
+- **Spacebar** and **left-ctrl** - z-axis movement when levitating or swimming (from Better Buoyancy)

+Within the journal quest menu:
+- **Shift** - hold and click quest names to highlight, hide, or unhide from the journal (from Better Questlist)

 # The End
 Hey, congratulations.
 You've made it to the end of the guide.
 Email Virgil if you have any questions or complaints.
 Enjoy the game!